-The Zendesk Talk channel integrates live telephone support into your Zendesk account.
+The Zendesk Talk channel integrates live telephone (voice) support into your Zendesk account.
 You select a telephone number for incoming calls and set the call queuing options and recorded greetings.
 You can also customize call greetings.

 Agents make themselves available to receive calls and their conversations with customers are recorded and added to tickets.
 When agents are unavailable, customers leave voicemail messages that automatically become tickets containing the voicemail recording and a transcription.
 Agents can answer calls through the web browser or they can forward calls to another number.

-The Zendesk Text channel is included with Talk Team, Professional and Enterprise.
 Text enables you to respond to inbound text messages, automate alerts, or send proactive texts to your customers.

 Whenever you receive a text, it automatically creates a ticket in Support meaning that you can apply all of the advantages of automated workflows, reporting and history to your text support.